The Fixed-b Limiting Distribution and the ERP of HAR Tests Under Nonstationarity: Introduction

+Recent works in HAR inference {[}see, e.g., \citet{sun:14} and \citet{lazarus/lewis/stock/watson:18}{]} considered the use of small-$b$ asymptotics (i.e., small-bandwidths) in conjunction with fixed-$b$ critical values.
+These bandwidths are typically larger than the MSE-optimal bandwidths used for the HAC estimators.
+The idea is that as $b_{T}\rightarrow0$ the fixed-$b$ limiting distribution approximates the standard asymptotic distribution based on small-$b$ asymptotics.
+Although our results are obtained for fixed-bandwidths, they might suggest that using the critical values from the new fixed-$b$ limiting distribution would improve the finite-sample performance under nonstationarity.
+This is an interesting research question which, however, deserves its own research.

 The remainder of the paper is organized as follows.
 Section \ref{Section: Statistical Enviromnent} introduces the statistical problem in the well-known setting of the linear regression model.
 In Section \ref{Section: Fixed--Limiting-Distribution} we study the limiting distribution of $t$- and $F$-type test statistics.
 Section \ref{Section ERP} develops the asymptotic expansions and presents the results on the ERP.
+Section \ref{Section: Finite-Sample-Effectiveness} presents Monte Carlo simulations.
 Section \ref{Section Conclusions} concludes the paper.
 The supplemental material {[}cf. \citet{casini_fixed_b_erp_supp}{]} contains all mathematical proofs.